 Members of our team have been recognized for their litigation acumen, including defence of class actions, by renowned legal publishers, such as Chambers and Partners, Lexpert, Benchmark Litigation and Best Lawyers.

 Our lawyers have acted on class actions in the following subject areas:

 - Product Liability

 Besides having acted on numerous class actions across a broad range of areas, including before the Supreme Court of Canada, our team draws upon the subject matter and industry specific expertise across our firm at large.
-With over 180 lawyers, Aird & Berlis is one of Canada’s premier business law firms based in Toronto.
+With more than 200 lawyers, Aird & Berlis is one of Canada’s premier business law firms based in Toronto.

 For multijurisdictional class actions in the United States and Quebec, we work seamlessly with each client’s preferred local counsel or our established contacts as a single, coordinated team.